-- 5. You may wish to use FTP to download a copy of the geodesic files.tar.gz file for backup purposes.
-Once you have downloaded a copy, be sure to delete the file from both locations using FTP (or SSH), as it could be a security risk to keep it somewhere that can be downloaded from the web. < - That's it!
+- 6. You may wish to use FTP to download a copy of the geodesic files.tar.gz file onto your location computer for backup purposes, and to make it easy to "start over" on the migration if something goes wrong in the steps ahead.
+Once you have downloaded a copy, be sure to delete the file from both locations using FTP (or SSH), as it could be a security risk to keep it somewhere that can be downloaded from the web. < - 7.
+That's it!
 Continue on to the next step Step 2 Create Database <